spark3dp/authentication-samples/README.md

 # authentication-samples

-This is a list of samples in various languages for using spark authentication api.
+This is a list of samples in various languages for using the Spark authentication API.

 ## Create an application on Spark developer portal